Inside Arena: Four Design Principles for a Better User Experience

 This updated Arena UI gives you better ways to get things done.
 We hope Arena users take some time to preview the changes, then enjoy this refresh.
 We want you to know we are continually working to improve Arena for you.

-Jannelle is a User Experience and User Interface Designer with Arena Solutions.
+Jannelle is a User Experience and User Interface Designer with Arena.
 She’s passionate about optimizing digital systems for enhanced efficiency, balance, and feasibility.
 She works on the project management team at Arena and is excited to continue to enhance Arena with her UI and UX expertise.

 Antony, Director of Product Management at Arena, leads the product strategy and direction of Arena and the Empower suite of products.
 He has over 15 years of experience leading PLM software teams and is passionate about user interface and user experience.